Current Projects

 Polylactide

-One research avenue being pursued is to tackle the challenge of preparing new materials that are both biodegradable and biocompatible.
+Our most developed research avenue tackles the challenge of preparing new materials that are both biodegradable and biocompatible.
 A particularly attractive alternative to conventional polyolefin materials is polylactide, PLA, which is generated by the ring-opening polymerization of lactide, the cyclic ester dimer of lactic acid.
 PLA is desirable because of its processability and useful macroscopic properties.
 The synthetic precursors to PLA are found in inexpensive renewable resources, such as beets and corn.
 Furthermore, the resultant polymers are biodegradable and have found applications in such areas as bulk packaging materials and the agricultural industry.
 It has also garnered interest from the medical community for its use in adsorbable sutures, as matrices for the slow release of pharmaceuticals, and polymer scaffolds for tissue engineering.

 Despite these benefits, the industrial process for PLA synthesis involves a melt polymerization protocol in the presence of a metal containing catalyst.
-This method offers very little control over the molecular weights and stereochemistry of the final product; also, the metal catalyst remains embedded within the polymer.
-Our strategy focuses upon development of discrete homogeneous lactide polymerization catalysts, specifically, alkaline earth metal alkyl, alkoxide and amido species.[1]
+This method offers limited control over the molecular weights and stereochemistry of the final product; also, the metal catalyst remains embedded within the polymer.
+Our strategy focuses upon the development of discrete homogeneous lactide polymerization catalysts, specifically, group 2 and 12 metal alkyl, alkoxide and amido species.[1]
 Homogeneous systems are highly advantageous because they allow rational fine tuning of the steric and electronic environment of the metal centre.

-Initial forays into this avenue of investigation involved the preparation of zinc complexes of a neutral phosphinimine ligand featuring a dibenzofuran scaffold, which yielded complexes catalytically active in the polymerization of l-lactide at 100 °C.[2]
+Initial forays into this arena involved the preparation of zinc complexes of a neutral phosphinimine ligand featuring a dibenzofuran scaffold, which yielded complexes catalytically active in the polymerization of l-lactide at 100 °C.[2]

 1armligand